Cape Verdean Americans: U.S. states with the largest Cape Verdean-Americans populations

 Cape Verdean immigration continues to this day.
 Dorchester, Massachusetts; Brockton, Massachusetts; Taunton, Massachusetts; New Bedford, Massachusetts; Pawtucket, Rhode Island; and Onset, Massachusetts are the fastest-growing new immigrant communities in the United States.

 There are an estimated 265,000 Cape Verdean immigrants and their descendants living in the United States, according to a June 2007 article in The New York Times.

 Cape Verdean Americans reside mostly in Massachusetts and Rhode Island.

-Some Cape Verdeans also settled in the Midwestern United States, Florida and California.